Pavin Smith Player Props: Diamondbacks vs. Phillies

 Pavin Smith At The Plate

-- Smith has five doubles, seven home runs and 23 walks while hitting .209.
+- Smith is hitting .212 with five doubles, seven home runs and 24 walks.

-- Smith has reached base via a hit in 23 games this year (of 47 played), and had multiple hits in eight of those games.

-- Looking at the 47 games he has played this season, he's hit a long ball in seven of them (14.9%), and in 4.1% of his trips to the dish.
+- Looking at the 48 games he has played this season, he's went deep in seven of them (14.6%), and in 4% of his trips to the dish.

-- In 34.0% of his games this season, Smith has driven in at least one run.
-In six of those games (12.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Smith has an RBI in 17 of 48 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in four contests.

-- In 20 of 47 games this year, he has scored, and three of those games included multiple runs.
+- He has scored a run in 20 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.